CircuitVerse/CircuitVerse/SETUP.md

 ## Tests
 Before making a pull request, it is a good idea to check that all tests are passing locally.
-To run the system tests, run `bundle exec rspec` or `bin/rake spec:all`
+To run the system tests, run `bundle exec rspec`

 **Note:** To pass the system tests, you need the [Chrome Browser](https://www.google.com/chrome/) installed.